Gusto/gusto.github.io/_posts/2014-06-06-compensations.markdown

 # Compensations

 Compensations contain information on how much is paid out for a job.
 Jobs may have many compensations, but only one that is active.
 The current compensation is the one with the most recent `effective_date`.

 **_Note_**

 Currently, jobs are arbitrarily limited to a single compensation as multiple compensations per job are not yet available in ZenPayroll.
-The API is architected as if multiple compensations may exists, so integrations should integrate under the same assumption.
+The API is architected as if multiple compensations may exist, so integrations should integrate under the same assumption.
 The only exception is that creating a compensation with the same `job_id` as another will fail with a relevant error.

 ## Attributes